Silhouette of a human head with a globe showing the Americas inside, set against a cloudy background.

 New Policies and Interventions

 “My long-term goal is to think about integrated programs,” Augustinavicius says.
-These might directly address psychological well-being—such as a campaign to raise awareness of mental health impacts of climate change—or support well-being through more indirect routes, such as ensuring that people with psychosocial disabilities can access to early warning systems.
+These might directly address psychological well-being—such as a campaign to raise awareness of mental health impacts of climate change—or support well-being through more indirect routes, such as ensuring that people with psychosocial disabilities can access early warning systems.

 Still, mental health and climate policies are “very nascent,” says Alessandro Massazza, an adviser at United for Global Mental Health and an honorary research fellow at the Centre for Global Mental Health at the London School of Hygiene & Tropical Medicine.
 For example, the action plans for reducing emissions and adapting to climate impacts submitted every five years by parties to the Paris Agreement rarely mention mental health.